Federal judge signs order to temporarily restrain aquadams in Iberville

 Monday, a cadre of parish officials tested out the aqua dams and learned how to deploy them during emergencies.
 The three miles of aqua dams would cover parts of Alligator Bayou Road in Ascension Parish and Manchac Road in Iberville Parish.
 Iberville Parish President Mitch Ourso said the hope is to keep the water in its channel.

 "I don't want any harm on Baton Rouge residents, but in the same breath, I have to protect my people," Ourso said.
-"Hopefully everything fairs out well."
+"Hopefully everything fares out well."

 The test of the aqua dams today comes at a time where East Baton Rouge Parish is formulating a plan to take action against Iberville.
 Two weeks ago, the parish attorney's office held a meeting with the Director of Transportation and Drainage.
 Attempts to find out what was discussed and what East Baton Rouge is going to do to block Iberville were not immediately clear.
 Lea Ann Batson told WBRZ two weeks ago she would not discuss their strategies.